Plunk Integration

 How it Works

-, the core email router calls the Plunk-specific sending logic located in src/server/email/send-email-plunk.ts
+When NEXT_PUBLIC_EMAIL_PROVIDER is set to "plunk", the core email router calls the Plunk-specific sending logic located in src/server/email/send-email-plunk.ts.

 This logic: